'Over-friendly' seal Spearmint taken to rehab

 - Published

-A wild seal has been taken into rehab after being "overly-friendly" with people after being regularly fed.
+A wild seal has been taken into rehab after becoming "overly-friendly" with people after being regularly fed.

 Named by the RSPCA as Spearmint, the seal had been spotted in multiple locations in Plymouth Sound.